-Let's Talk About Water (LTAW) promotes water and earth science education by using film as a catalyst for discussion between science experts and the public.
+Let's Talk About Water (LTAW) promotes water and earth science education by using film and panel discussions to engage audiences and encourage critical thinking.

 Let's Talk About Water Challenge Grant Program

 Challenge Grant recipients will receive film and program consultation from Program Director Linda Lilienfeld, who developed the LTAW format.
 Linda has 35 years of film research experience and has screened over 300 water films and designed successful LTAW events all over the world.
 Whenever possible, Linda (or another CUAHSI staff member) travels to the event to provide support on site.
 More information about the LTAW program formula can be found in this EOS article.